 Physical activity has numerous beneficial physiological and psychological effects, and can therefore help to improve health and guard against future health issues, both minor and major, as well as lengthening and improving the quality of our lives.
 Higher rates of physical activity have been linked to an increase in life expectancy, and the benefits apply to all age groups.

 Recommendations for physical activity for children are 60 minutes of moderate or vigorous physical activity per day.
-This should include activities that strengthen muscle and bone, on at least three days a week.
+This should include activities that strengthen muscle and bone, on at least three days.
 For adults, at least 150 minutes of moderate intensity physical activity, or 75 minutes of vigorous activity, over the course of a week is recommended, with muscle-strengthening activities on two or more of those days.

-Regular physical activity specifically lowers rates of cardiovascular disease and colon cancer, as well as the risk of developing type 2 diabetes and high blood pressure.
+Regular physical activity specifically lowers rates of cardiovascular disease and colon cancer, as well as the risk of developing Type 2 diabetes and high blood pressure.
 It also helps to build healthy bones, muscles and joints and increase feelings of well-being.

 Vaccinations are important for preventing illness as they introduce antigens to the body in small quantities, allowing the body to create antibodies, which in turn allows the body to develop immunity to that disease.
 Vaccine-preventable diseases include whooping cough, influenza, measles, tuberculosis and hepatitis B.

 Children are advised to be vaccinated to protect them during vulnerable ages, and allow them to build immunity without getting sick themselves.